 When it comes time to cook the roast, don't just follow your nose or rely on time alone to judge when the meat is cooked properly.
 For a perfectly cooked prime rib, buy a digital meat thermometer.
 Whether it's a probe version that stays inside the meat as it roasts, or a removable stick version, it provides complete accuracy and prevents overcooking.

-To cook: Preheat your oven to 450 degrees for at least 30 minutes while the prime rib comes to room temperature.
+To cook: Preheat your oven to 450 F for at least 30 minutes while the prime rib comes to room temperature.

 Place the roast in a high-sided roasting pan bone-side down.
 The bones create a natural roasting rack for the meat, so don't worry if you don't have one.

-Cook the roast for 15 minutes, then reduce the oven temperature to 325 degrees.
-Continue to cook the roast until your meat thermometer reads 120 degrees.
-Estimate about 15 minutes of cooking time per pound of prime rib.
+Cook the roast for 15 minutes, then reduce the oven temperature to 325 F. Continue to cook the roast until your meat thermometer reads 120 F. Estimate about 15 minutes of cooking time per pound of prime rib.

-Snip the tied bones off the roast, slice and serve to appreciative friends and family!
+Snip the tied bones off the roast, slice and serve it up to all of your appreciative friends and family!